Webvelopers/CRUDGenerator/README.md

 php artisan crud:generator Post --api
 ```

-- Or generate all files with a one line of commands for example a new Post model with CRUD Controller.
+- Or generate all files with a one line of commands for example: create a new Post model with CRUD Controller.

 🔳 terminal/cmd